hm-lang/core/proposals/README.md

 the fields once they are set.
 If you define the variable with `;`, then you can reassign the variable or modify the mutable fields.
 But if you define the variable with `:`, the object is deeply constant, regardless of the field definitions.
+Readonly fields on an object are normally deeply constant, unless the instance is mutable and is reset (either via `reset` or reassignment).
+This allows you to effectively change any internal readonly fields, but only in the constructor.

 ```
 # mixMatch has one mutable field and one readonly field: